FormationWebExpertBusiness/GestionStocksAlpes/README.md

 ```bash
 npm run dev
 ```
-### Generate the project key to access your localhost 🔐
+### Generate the project key to access your localhost 🔑
 ```bash
 php artisan key:generate
 ```

-### Access the project on your localhost
+### Access the project on your localhost 🌐

+## Errors :rage:

-🚨 **If database related cmd don't run change the DB_HOST line in your .env to "mysql"** 🚨
+> If database related cmd don't run change the DB_HOST line in your .env to "mysql"

+## Documentation 📚